Federal Stafford Student Loan Program

 Enrollment Status for Student Financial Aid Funds

-Full time Graduate student status is defined as seven or more credit hours per semester.
-Half-time Graduate student status is between four credit hours and six credit hours.
+Full-time Graduate student status is defined as seven or more credit hours per semester.
+Part-time Graduate student status is between four credit hours and six credit hours.
 Financial aid may be adjusted based on enrollment status.

 Retaking Courses and Student Financial Aid

 An update made by the federal government does not allow a student to retake any previously passed course and receive federal funding for that course a second time.
 For this purpose, a course passed means any grade higher than an “F or comparable measurement on a non-graded scale regardless of any school or program policy requiring a higher qualitative grade or measure.

 After becoming ineligible for student financial aid funds, a student can be considered for receipt of financial aid only when the completion percentage and grade point average requirements have been met.

 The Financial Aid Office will notify by letter any student receiving financial assistance who does not meet the satisfactory progress requirement and has been determined to be ineligible for financial aid.
 The notice will be addressed to the student’s most current local address on file at the college.
 It is the student’s responsibility to inform the Registrar’s Office of a correct mailing address at all times.